Pakistan - Country Commercial Guide

 Distribution and Sales Channels

-Last published date: 2022-11-11
+Last published date:

-The traditional approach to selling in Pakistan has been through personal contact with a major wholesaler which serves a network of retailers throughout the country.
+The traditional approach to selling in Pakistan has been through personal contact with a major wholesaler that serves a network of retailers throughout the country.
 However, this trend is changing.
 Advertising is now a growing industry and some of the large consumer manufacturers extensively promote their products through print and electronic media as well as the internet.
-Some of the banks regularly contact their potential customers through direct marketing.
+Many banks regularly contact their potential customers through direct marketing.
 Nonetheless, personal relationships are very important, especially when selling non-consumer items to the government or large corporations.
 Since personal relationships take time to nurture, U.S. firms are advised to invest time in the market, preferably with a local presence or at least frequent trips to the area.
-Face-to-face contact is the business norm, however the current environment poses significant challenges.
+Face-to-face contact is the business norm, however, the current environment poses significant challenges.
 U.S. business travelers may face delays in acquiring a Pakistani visa.
 Some U.S. corporations strictly adhere to the State Department Travel Advisory recommending that U.S. citizens reconsider travel to Pakistan, which may also pose a challenge for U.S. business visitors to the country.
 To overcome this, some U.S. firms opt to meet with their Pakistani counterparts in a nearby third country, such as the United Arab Emirates.

 In addition to personal relationships, price generally remains the dominant factor.
-Government procurement also places heavy emphasis on selection of the lowest bidder, provided the bidder meets the technical specifications and has relevant industry experience.
+Government procurement also places heavy emphasis on the selection of the lowest bidder, provided the bidder meets the technical specifications and has relevant industry experience.
 Some foreign companies have excelled at providing initial lower bids and revising them later to a more realistic level, usually in connivance with “consenting” officials.
 Some U.S. firms have expressed their frustration in dealing with government contracts, especially in situations when they were technically qualified and submitted the lowest bids, yet were not awarded the contract or were asked to re-bid for a re-advertised contract.

 U.S. products and services enjoy an excellent reputation in the local market, especially for their quality and durability.
 However, U.S. companies face tough competition from Chinese, Japanese, and Korean companies, which generally have a larger presence in the country and are able to offer their products and services at competitive prices.
-Providing after-sales services is also essential and U.S. firms are advised to establish this service either through a local/agent distributor or through their own presence in the market.
+Providing after-sales services is also essential and U.S. firms are advised to establish this service either through a local/agent distributor or through their presence in the market.

 Using an Agent to Sell U.S. Products and Services

-Many foreign firms in Pakistan appoint local agents to provide market intelligence and to facilitate distribution.
+AnchorAnchorAnchorAnchorAnchorAnchorMany foreign firms in Pakistan appoint local agents to provide market intelligence and facilitate distribution.
 These agents typically work on a fixed commission, which can range from two to ten percent for plant and equipment purchases, and from 15 to 20 percent for spare parts.
 Commissions may be computed on Free On Board (FOB), ex-factory, or Cost Insurance and Freight (CIF) basis, as mutually agreed.
 Some agents prefer to have suppliers quote net prices to them and they, in turn, add the commission to arrive at their selling price.
-Other agents operate as consultants on a retainer basis, receiving their fee regardless of the volume of total sales.
+Other agents operate as consultants on a retainer basis, receiving their fees regardless of the volume of total sales.

-One of the most common arrangements used is an exclusive agency agreement, under which the supplier agrees to neither appoint another dealer/distributor, nor to negotiate sales through any other party.
+One of the most common arrangements used is an exclusive agency agreement, under which the supplier agrees to neither appoint another dealer/distributor nor to negotiate sales through any other party.
 In return, the agent is barred from handling similar items produced by other companies.
 Under this arrangement, the agent receives commissions on all sales of the product regardless of the channels through which the order is placed.
 The agent often imports and stocks replacement goods most frequently required by the end-users.
 Agency agreements typically extend for a term of one to three years and generally require 30 to 90 days’ notice by either party for termination.

 Overseas suppliers may look after the interests of their local agents in various ways.
 For example, the principal may arrange separate payments to the local agent in order to provide after-sales service during and beyond the warranty period.
 The principal often compensates the local agent for providing technical and administrative support services not directly related to any specific sales transaction.